Yara International ASA - Mandatory notification of trade

-Member of the Yara Board of Directors Tina Lawton has purchased a total of 840 Yara shares.
-Following this purchase, Tina Lawton owns a total of 840 shares in Yara international ASA.
-Details of the transaction can be found in the attachment.
+Member of the Yara Board of Directors Harald Thorstein has purchased a total of 2,000 Yara shares.
+Following this purchase, Harald Thorstein owns a total of 2,000 shares in Yara international ASA.

 The share purchases are considered as PDMR trade under the Market Abuse Regulation (EU) No 596/2014 (“MAR”) and are subject to the disclosure requirements pursuant to MAR article 19.